troyQQngu/dont-forget-me/README.md

 ## Usage

 Create or update the `data/donors.json` and `data/schedule.json` files to match your organization.
+The sample data illustrates long-form relationship notes that contain commitments ("deliver the mentorship checklist items A/B/C"), personal context, location hints, and open questions.
+The model leans on this context when generating suggestions.

 Set the `OPENAI_API_KEY` environment variable (or pass `--api-key` to the CLI), then run:

 ```
-PYTHONPATH=src python -m npo_assistant.cli data todo --date 2024-03-25
+PYTHONPATH=src python -m npo_assistant.cli data todo --date 2024-03-25 \
+  --directive "I am in LA right now, prioritize donors I can meet there" \
+  --directive "Flag anyone I should pause because conversations are stalling"

-PYTHONPATH=src python -m npo_assistant.cli data plan "Alicia Gomez" --date 2024-03-25
+PYTHONPATH=src python -m npo_assistant.cli data plan "Alicia Gomez" --date 2024-03-25 \
+  --objective "Confirm that the mentorship checklist items A/B/C are ready" \
+  --objective "Identify a thoughtful wine-related touch that isn't a bottle"

+PYTHONPATH=src python -m npo_assistant.cli data reflect "Alicia Gomez" \
+  --notes "Met today, promised to send checklist and forgot to ask about daughter's robotics interest." \
+  --missed-question "Confirm if Alicia prefers a site visit or virtual tour" \
+  --horizon 5
 ```

 Use `--model` to select a different OpenAI chat model if desired.
-The commands output JSON describing the suggested to-do list or meeting plan.
-You can pipe the results to other tools or transform them into a UI of your choice.
+Each command outputs JSON that you can pipe into downstream tooling or a prototype UI.

 ### Offline manual experiment